lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 ### Corrections for attenuation

-Circa 1904, Spearman created the reliability coeffient out of a need to adjust observed correlations between related constructs for the error of measurement in each construct.
+Circa 1904, Spearman created the reliability coefficient out of a need to adjust observed correlations between related constructs for the error of measurement in each construct.
 This is only appropriate if the measure is seen as the expected value of a single underlying construct.
 However, "under the hood," SEM programs model the pattern of observed correlations in terms of a measurement (reliability) model as well as a structural (validity) model.

 ### Predicting true scores (and their CIs)